Elizabeth Tulloch: Personal life

 In December 2014, Tulloch confirmed she was in a relationship with her Grimm co-star David Giuntoli.
 In July 2016, she and Giuntoli revealed they became engaged in April 2016.
 They were married in June 2017.
 In October 2018, they confirmed that Tulloch was pregnant with their daughter, who was born in 2019.

 During her time living and working in Portland, Oregon (where Grimm was filmed), Tulloch became a fan of the Portland Trail Blazers and was often seen attending games with her co-stars.

 Tulloch and Giuntoli maintained two residences, including a 1920s remodeled Dutch Colonial in Portland and a 1920s Spanish house in Hollywood Hills.
 In January 2020, the family moved to Washington state to be closer to family and their work in Vancouver.

 Awards

+Tulloch has been nominated for a Saturn Award for Best Actress on Television twice for Superman & Lois.

 In early 2012, Tulloch was nominated by the Broadcast Film Critics Association Awards, commonly called the Critics' Choice Awards, for Best Ensemble Cast for The Artist.

 Tulloch was nominated for a 28th Annual LA Weekly Theater Award for her performance in Sam Forman's play Quarterlife (March 2007).
 Quarterlife was an experimental sequence of 20-plus episodes which were originally intended to be released only on the internet, but its success led it to being picked up by NBC.